meta-llama/llama-stack-apps/examples/ios_calendar_assistant/README.md

 You'll see a summary, action items and a Calendar event created, made possible by Llama Stack's custom tool calling API support and Llama 3.1's tool calling capability.

-## iOSCalendarAssistantWithLocalInf
+# iOSCalendarAssistantWithLocalInf

-This project shows you how to run local inference on-device using ExecuTorch in conjunction with Llama Stack Swift SDK.
+iOSCalendarAssistantWithLocalInf is a demo app that uses Llama Stack Swift SDK's local inference and agent APIs and ExecuTorch to run local inference on device.

 1. In your work folder, run commands:
 ```